TheMTank/cups-rl/README.md

 - For running atari with 8 processes:
 `python algorithms/a3c/main.py --atari --num-processes 8`

+For A3C's `-eid` param you can specify experiment names which will create folders for checkpointing and hyperparameters, otherwise experiment name is the current date and a concatenated random guid.
 Check the argparse help for more details and variations of running the algorithm with different hyperparams.

 ## Installation